Profit First for Ecommerce Sellers

 Cyndi does warn, however, that sellers should start small and try not to get carried away with separating into too many different accounts.

-How Does Profit First Work?
+How to implement Profit First for ecommerce

 The setup

-1. Set up multiple bank accounts.
+1. Set up multiple bank accounts

 Tip: Have a clearing account where all income arrives, before transferring these funds to your allocation accounts.